 14. Write Down Important Phones Numbers

-Before booking a hotel or going to a restaurant, check customer reviews for cleanliness, quality, and service.
+At the same time, before booking a hotel or going to a restaurant, check reviews for cleanliness, quality, and service.
 If a place is well-rated, you can be confident that you’ll have a positive experience.

 16. Travel Insurance